 Fridays are pizza night at our house, and we never get sick of it because it is so versatile.
-We put everything from squash to pears on our pizza and we have a lot of fun doing it, too!
-It has taken me years to finally get the dough right, though.
-If it doesn’t turn out just right the first time, keep trying!
+We put everything from sausage to squash on our pizzas and we have a lot of fun doing it, too!
+It has taken me years to finally get the dough right.
+If it doesn’t turn out just right for you the first time, keep trying!
 However, this recipe is the most tried-and-true version that I have.

 |Whole Wheat Pizza Dough